Copyright © 2006-2010 Davor Ocelic

 special privileges, such as

-In the case of service names, the components will be used to
+In the case of principals related to system services, the components will be used to

 identify service and hostname, such as